CanyonTurtle/dvhs-devteams/docs/articles/ROBOTC/pid.md

 }
 ```

 But, we can do better!
 Think about what this will be doing: we still have limited control over how much the arm is powering!
-For example, if we were using a potentiometer instead of an encoder, we would have a lot more values to work with, precicely 4096 values in 270 degrees of motion.
+For example, if we were using a potentiometer instead of an encoder, we would have a lot more values to work with, precisely 4096 values in 270 degrees of motion.
 100 potentiometer values is a very small change.
 Would you really want to power your arm at 100 power when you are only 100 potentiometer values away?
 No!

 The problem is, the error and the speed that you want are correlated, but the details aren't settled yet.
 Exactly *how fast should the power change, considering error?*